fenago/machine-learning/lab_guides/lab_5.md

 ## 5.3 Classifying into multiple classes - The softmax function

 So far we have seen continuous perceptrons classify two classes, happy and sad.
 But what if we have more classes?
-At the end of Chapter 4 I mentioned that classifying between more than two classes is hard for a discrete perceptron.
+At the end of Lab 4 I mentioned that classifying between more than two classes is hard for a discrete perceptron.
 However, for continuous perceptrons, this is possible.